Self-Host Hermes Agent on a VPS

 less /tmp/hermes-install.sh

-Review the script.
-It installs Python 3.11+ via uv, Node.js, and the hermes CLI.
+The script installs Python 3.11+ via uv, Node.js v22, ripgrep, ffmpeg, and the hermes CLI.
 When you are satisfied:

 bash /tmp/hermes-install.sh